paceholder/nodeeditor/README.md

 * JSON-based interface styles
 * Saving scenes to binary files (Will be changed to JSON soon)

-Currently library implements the simplest GUI interaction between nodes.
-It is possible to define a model, register it and create nodes in the scene.
-Data propagation works as well.

 ### Roadmap

 1. Extend set of examples